LineageOS/lineage_wiki/pages/libvirt-qemu.md

 Keyboard is always needed.
 Ensure there is a keyboard included in virtual machine hardware.

-{% include alerts/note.html content="VirtIO, PS/2 and USB types of keyboards are supported." %}
+{% include alerts/note.html content="Please select either PS/2 or USB type of keyboard.
+VirtIO keyboard will not work on the boot menu." %}

 ### Configure virtual machine graphics